-NBPE’s Manager, Neuberger Berman, is a global leader in Environmental, Social and Governance (ESG) investing.
-The Manager has been ESG-integrated in private equity investing since 2007 and was awarded an A+ Top Score in the most recent UN-supported Principles for Responsible Investment (PRI) assessment.
+NBPE's Manager, Neuberger Berman, is a global leader in Environmental, Social and Governance (ESG) investing.
+The Manager has been ESG-integrated in private equity investing since 2007 and was awarded top scores (5 stars) in the most recent UN-supported Principles for Responsible Investment (PRI) assessment.

 Centered on NBPE’s objective to deliver better investment outcomes, the Board has adopted a Responsible and Sustainable Investment Policy.
 The policy is subject to review by NBPE’s Board and the Manager’s ESG (Environmental, Social and Governance) Committee.